soroswap/docs/01-concepts/02-design-decisions/02-analizing_uniswapv2_pair_contract.md

 ## SafeMath: Included!
 In Solidity, the SafeMath library is used to validate arithmetic operations and prevent integer overflow/underflow.
 Should such a situation arise, the library throws an exception, which effectively reverts the transaction.

 In Rust, we can achieve similar functionality by activating the overflow check flag with the following code during the compilation process:

-In Rust, we can achieve a similar level of protection by enabling the [overflow check](https://doc.rust-lang.org/rustc/codegen-options/index.html#overflow-checks) flag during the compilation process with the following code:
+In Rust, we can achieve a similar level of protection by enabling the [overflow check](https://doc.rust-lang.org/rustc/ codegen-options/index.html#overflow-checks) flag during the compilation process with the following code:
 ```
 [profile.release]
 overflow-checks = true
 ```

-Additionally, we use an overflow-safe implementation of functions `checked_add`, `checked_mul`, `checked_div`, and `checked_sub`.
-You can explore these functions and test their functionality in this repository: (https://github.com/esteblock/overflow-soroban/)
+Additionally, we use an overflow-safe implementation of functions `checked_add`, `checked_mul`, `checked_div`, and `
+checked_sub`.
+You can explore these functions and test their functionality in this repository: (https://github.com/ esteblock/overflow-soroban/)

 Also we have overflow-safe functions `checked_add`, `checked_mul`, `checked_div` and `checked_sub`